Classical period (music): 1775–1790

 It was during this decade that public taste began, increasingly, to recognize that Haydn and Mozart had reached a high standard of composition.
 By the time Mozart arrived at age 25, in 1781, the dominant styles of Vienna were recognizably connected to the emergence in the 1750s of the early Classical style.
 By the end of the 1780s, changes in performance practice, the relative standing of instrumental and vocal music, technical demands on musicians, and stylistic unity had become established in the composers who imitated Mozart and Haydn.
 During this decade Mozart composed his most famous operas, his six late symphonies that helped to redefine the genre, and a string of piano concerti that still stand at the pinnacle of these forms.

 One composer who was influential in spreading the more serious style that Mozart and Haydn had formed is Muzio Clementi, a gifted virtuoso pianist who tied with Mozart in a musical "duel" before the emperor in which they each improvised on the piano and performed their compositions.
 Clementi's sonatas for the piano circulated widely, and he became the most successful composer in London during the 1780s.
 Also in London at this time was Jan Ladislav Dussek, who, like Clementi, encouraged piano makers to extend the range and other features of their instruments, and then fully exploited the newly opened up possibilities.
 The importance of London in the Classical period is often overlooked, but it served as the home to the Broadwood's factory for piano manufacturing and as the base for composers who, while less notable than the "Vienna School", had a decisive influence on what came later.
 They were composers of many fine works, notable in their own right.
 London's taste for virtuosity may well have encouraged the complex passage work and extended statements on tonic and dominant.

 Around 1790–1820

 When Haydn and Mozart began composing, symphonies were played as single movements—before, between, or as interludes within other works—and many of them lasted only ten or twelve minutes; instrumental groups had varying standards of playing, and the continuo was a central part of music-making.

 In the intervening years, the social world of music had seen dramatic changes.
 International publication and touring had grown explosively, and concert societies formed.
 Notation became more specific, more descriptive—and schematics for works had been simplified (yet became more varied in their exact working out).
 In 1790, just before Mozart's death, with his reputation spreading rapidly, Haydn was poised for a series of successes, notably his late oratorios and London symphonies.
-Composers in Paris, Rome, and all over Germany turned to Haydn and Mozart for their ideas on form.
+Composers in London, Vienna, Paris, Rome, and all over Germany turned to Haydn and Mozart for their ideas on form.